 Whether you’re ready or not, the world is going wireless.
-As phone manufacturers forcibly remove headphone jacks from our phones, consumers are being forced to seek out new headphones to match this wireless world.
-And while there is certainly no shortage of Bluetooth headphones on the market, it can be hard to suss out which ones are worth investing a few hundred dollars into.
-So before we dive into the best wireless headphones for sale in 2021, here are a few pointers to keep in mind.
+As phone manufacturers remove headphone jacks, consumers must seek out wireless headphones to match the changing world.
+And while there is no shortage of Bluetooth headphones on the market, it can be hard to determine which ones are worth the investment.
+Right now, the best wireless headphones have a few features in common: comfort, noise-cancellation, all-day battery life and advanced drivers.

 Everyone has different needs and preferences, but when shopping for the best wireless headphones, prioritize the following features: